NielsRogge/Transformers-Tutorials/MaskFormer/README.md

 - performing inference with MaskFormer (both semantic and panoptic segmentation)
 - fine-tuning MaskFormer on a semantic segmentation dataset
-- fine-tuning MaskFormer on an instance segmentation dataset.
+- fine-tuning MaskFormer on an instance segmentation dataset
+- fine-tuning MaskFormer on a panoptic segmentation dataset.

 The docs can be found here: https://huggingface.co/docs/transformers/main/en/model_doc/maskformer